SquadcastHub/squadcasthub.github.io/pages/mydoc/azure_active_directory_sso.md

 {{site.data.alerts.blue-note}}
 <b>Point to Note: </b>
 <br/><br/><p>1.
-Only an Administrator / Account owner can enable and configure Azure Active Directory SSO for an Organisation in Squadcast.<br/><br/> 2.
+Only an Account owner or a User with Extension permission can enable and configure Microsoft ADFS SSO for an organisation in Squadcast.<br/><br/> 2.
 Once enabled, only the Account Owner can use email-password based login <b>by default</b> although, it can be configured to enable email-password based login for Administrators as well.</p>
 {{site.data.alerts.end}}

 ### Setup Guide